Good Hurts Evil

 Films — Animated

 Films — Live-Action

-- Played with in The Mummy, when Benny holds up a series of holy symbols hanging around his neck — accompanied by appropriate incantations — to try to find one that will fend off the titular monster.
+- Played with in The Mummy (1999), when Beni holds up a series of holy symbols hanging around his neck — accompanied by appropriate incantations — to try to find one that will fend off the titular monster.
 (Turns out Imphotep doesn't fear crosses or stars of David ... just cats.)
 One of them does still sort of work, however; Imhotep recognises "the language of the slaves", ie Hebrew, and decides Benny might be worth keeping around.